We're open Wednesday 26 January 2022, with changes to some services and opening hours ›

-Patrick Mullins’s Tiberius with a Telephone: The Life and Stories of William McMahon (Scribe Publications) claimed this year’s $25,000 prize from a strong field of 89 entries.
+Patrick Mullins’s Tiberius with a Telephone: The Life and Stories of William McMahon (Scribe Publications) claimed this year’s $25,000 National Biography Award from a strong field of 89 entries.

 “Political biography can be tedious reading,” says senior Judge Margy Burn.
 “William McMahon is not the obvious candidate for an extensive scholarly biography, but Tiberius with a Telephone is a substantial and surprising achievement.”